Here’s a pub-quiz-worthy fact for you, humans sweat considerably more than any other animal on earth.

 Results are also usually available immediately in most cases, getting actionable data to athletes faster.

-If you're interested in learning more about taking this type of Sweat Test, you can watch a video of the test in action and find your nearest Sweat Test Center here.
+If you're interested in learning more about taking this type of Sweat Test, you can find your nearest Sweat Test Center here.

 As this type of testing doesn’t specifically allow for sweat rate calculation at the same time as sweat composition analysis, further testing is needed to quantify sweat rate.
 This can be done quite easily, with no more than a decent set of bathroom scales before or after an at-rest sweat test to give a more complete picture of an athlete’s likely net fluid and electrolyte losses.

-If taking one of these sweat tests is not feasible for you, then this free online Sweat Test has been designed to help you get an idea of your fluid/electrolyte requirements during training and racing so you can start refining your hydration plan through some trial and error.
+If taking one of these sweat tests is not feasible for you, then this free online Fuel & Hydration Planner has been designed to help you get an idea of your fluid/electrolyte requirements during training and racing so you can start refining your hydration plan through some trial and error.
 This blog highlights the signs to look out for that might indicate that you’re losing a lot of salt in your sweat.